Zylann/SnowfeetEngine/README.md

 ![Snowfeet Engine](http://zylannprods.fr/snowfeet/engine/artwork/snowfeet_engine_title_alpha_w800_v3.png)
 ====================

-This is an experimental, cross-platform, modular, general purpose game engine.
+This is an experimental, general purpose game engine.
 Its core programming language is C++, and Squirrel for scripting.
 I develop it as a hobby, for fun.